Child Abuse Allegations

 Although marks and bruises alone are not sufficient evidence for a child abuse conviction, allegations of child abuse or child neglect can result in serious repercussions if the alleged offender is convicted, including jail time, fines, reputation damage or humiliation, loss of parental rights and/or a criminal record.

 A criminal conviction does not have to result from charges or accusations of child abuse or neglect.
 The state prosecutor is required to prove you committed every element of the offense beyond a reasonable doubt.
 This is a very high burden of proof and can often be difficult to meet.
 If the judge or jury has any doubt you committed every element of the offense, the charges against you may be reduced or even dismissed.
-Therefore, it is imperative to contact an experienced family crimes defense lawyer in the Dallas / Fort Worth Metroplex who will help you identify the best legal strategy for your particular situation.
+Therefore, it is imperative to contact an experienced family crimes defense lawyer in North Texas who will help you identify the best legal strategy for your particular situation.

-Contact Stuckle & Ferguson, PLLC for a consultation about your allegations of child abuse throughout the Dallas / Fort Worth Metroplex, including the areas of Plano, Frisco, McKinney, Allen, Carrollton, Richardson, Garland, Irving, Grand Prairie, Mesquite, Denton, Lewisville, and Arlington.
-The attorneys of Stuckle & Ferguson are aggressive Texas family violence defense who will make every effort to fight the allegations against you.
-Contact Stuckle & Ferguson for a free consultation today at (972) 423-4405 if you have been charged with a child abuse or child neglect offense throughout Dallas and Fort Worth.
+Contact Stuckle & Associates PLLC for a consultation about your allegations of child abuse throughout the Metroplex, including the areas of Fort Worth, Plano, Frisco, McKinney, Irving, and Arlington.
+The attorneys of Stuckle & Associates PLLC are aggressive Texas family violence defense lawyers who are highly qualified and who will make every effort to fight the allegations against you.
+Call (972) 423-4405 if you have been charged with a child abuse or child neglect offense throughout Dallas and Fort Worth.

-What is Child Abuse or Neglect in Dallas
+- What is Considered Child Abuse or Neglect?

 Texas law defines abuse under section 261.001(1) of the Texas Family Code as any of the following acts or omissions: